-As a pianist, organist, and chamber musician, Dr. Park has collaborated in recital with members of the LA Philharmonic, Santa Barbara Symphony, Seoul Philharmonic, and has served as a guest pianist and harpsichordist with the Santa Barbara Symphony.
-As a choral accompanist, she has performed in such groups as the Los Angeles Lawyers Philharmonic, Los Robles Master Chorale, San Gabriel Valley Choral Company, Los Angeles Zimriyah Chorale, Los Angeles professional chamber choir “Inspiravi”, Choral Society of Southern California, and Meistersingers.
-Dr. Park was the resident pianist and organist at the Hollywood Master Chorale from 2012-2017 as well as at the University Campus Choir at UCLA from 2008-2014.
-She was also the principal pianist for the Camerata of Los Angeles Chorus & Orchestra from 2013 – 2015, as well as the resident pianist for the Really Spicy Opera Company in Boston from 2006-2008.
+As a pianist, organist and chamber musician, Dr. Park has collaborated in recital with members of the LA Philharmonic, LA Opera, Santa Barbara Symphony, Seoul Philharmonic, and has served as a guest pianist and harpsichordist with the Santa Barbara Symphony.
+As a choral accompanist, she has performed in such groups as the Los Robles Master Chorale, Santa Barbara Master Chorale, Los Angeles Zimriyah Chorale, Adat Ari El, Los Angeles Lawyers Philharmonic, Dream Orchestra & Opera Chorus, Santa Monica College Opera, San Gabriel Valley Choral Company, Choral Society of Southern California, and the Meister Singers.
+Dr. Park was the resident pianist and organist at the Hollywood Master Chorale from 2012 to 2017, Los Angeles Professional Chamber Choir “Inspiravi” from 2013 to 2015, and University Campus Choir at UCLA from 2008 to 2014.
+She was also the principal pianist for the Camerata of Los Angeles Chorus & Orchestra from 2013 to 2015, as well as the resident pianist for the Really Spicy Opera Company in Boston from 2006 to 2008.

-She is currently the organist at St. Matthew’s Episcopal Church in Pacific Palisades and has previously served at Beverly Hills Presbyterian Church for seven years.
-In addition to serving as the pianist and teaching artist for the LA Opera, She is also accompanying and coaching faculty at the California State University–Los Angeles and has previously served at Scripps College and Fuller Theological Seminary as a pianist and organist.
-She often serves as guest organist, pianist, and harpsichordist with the Santa Barbara Symphony.
+She is currently the organist at St. Matthew’s Episcopal Church in Pacific Palisades and Vallejo Drive Seventh-day Adventist Church in Glendale.
+Previously, she served as organist at Beverly Hills Presbyterian Church for seven years.
+In addition to being the pianist and teaching artist for the LA Opera, she is also the keyboard collaborator and coach at California State University–Los Angeles and formerly the pianist at Scripps College and Fuller Theological Seminary.
+Furthermore, she often serves as guest organist, pianist, and harpsichordist with the Santa Barbara Symphony.